 The East York couple was among 122 Catholic couples honored Sunday by Bishop Joseph P. McFadden of the Diocese of Harrisburg for reaching their golden anniversaries.
 Add them up, and those couples represent more than 6,000 years of marriage.

 At a time when divorces are at least as common as marriages, this raises the question: What's the secret to a long, happy marriage?

 "In 50 years, there's gotta be some problems.
 But when you got married, you said for better or for worse," Wayne Kurek, 71, said.
 "It's just a matter of sticking it out.
 When it's true love, you stick it out."

 The first date went a little differently for Shirley and Lee Roy "Dale" Copenheaver, who fell asleep at the drive-in movie theater.
 But a few months later, the couple reconnected.
 This time, instead of watching a movie, Shirley and Dale tried talking.

 "We had to get to know each other a little bit better," Shirley said.

 On June 16, 1962, the two were married.
 The York City couple, who raised four boys and two girls, was also honored Sunday at Good Shepherd Church in Camp Hill.

 "Patience, understanding, faith and a lot of prayers," Shirley Copenheaver, 71, said.
 "Instead of just saying you love somebody, show them you love them."

 For George and Frances Bodnar, Sunday's celebration preceded a "surprise" party planned for next weekend.
-Married on June 9, 1962, the West York couple will reach the 50th anniversary milestone
+Married on June 9, 1962, the West York couple will reach the 50th anniversary milestone on Saturday.

 The couple's sons and daughters-in-law are keeping the details of Saturday's party under wraps.